How to Apply to the MFA Program

 More than transcripts or letters of recommendation, the essay gives us some understanding of your experience with writing and criticism, your goals for work in the program, your readiness to work in the low-residency format, and the appropriateness of your admission.

 Please submit a writing sample (3-4 pages, double-spaced) that demonstrates your abilities as a reader and critical thinker.
 This sample may be something formal that you have written previously for a class, or you may write a short essay on a literary work you’ve recently read.
-The essay should in some way engage questions dealing with the writer’s craft, subjects and thematic concerns, and/or ways in which the writer’s work has served as a model for your own literary ambitions.
-Applicants may find the annotations at Annotation Nation useful as models for this brief essay: Annotation Nation.
+The essay should in some way engage questions dealing with the writer’s craft and/or ways in which the writer’s work has served as a model for your own literary ambitions.

 Admissions Procedure Checklist